janzheng/markdownxit/README.md

   - `[?]` for tasks in question
 - Supports `.md` and `.xit` file extensions.
 - Custom color theme for enhanced readability.

-## Installation

-1. Download and install the extension from the VS Code Marketplace.
-2. Open a Markdown file or create a new file with a `.md` or `.xit` extension.
-3. Select the "MarkdownXit" color theme from the VS Code theme picker (`Ctrl+K Ctrl+T`).

-## Usage

-Simply write your tasks in the Markdown file using the supported syntax, and the extension will automatically apply the appropriate styles and colors.